-The Company's significant estimates used in these consolidated financial statements include, but are not limited to, revenue recognition criteria, including reserves for sales returns and price protection, valuation allowance of deferred income taxes, valuation of acquired companies and equity method investments, the recognition and disclosure of contingent liabilities, goodwill and intangible assets impairment testing, and stock-based compensation valuation.
+The Company's significant estimates used in these consolidated financial statements include, but are not limited to, revenue recognition criteria, including allowances for returns and price protection, as well as current expected credit losses, valuation allowance of deferred income taxes, valuation of acquired companies and equity method investments, the recognition and disclosure of contingent liabilities, goodwill and intangible assets impairment testing, and stock-based compensation valuation.
 Certain of the Company's estimates could be affected by external conditions, including those unique to the Company and general economic conditions.
 It is reasonably possible that these external factors could have an effect on the Company's estimates and may cause actual results to differ from those estimates.